maratbn/LoginRequirePress/readme.txt

 == Installation ==

-1. Upload `LoginRequirePress.zip` from the associated release branch to the `/wp-content/plugins/` directory
+1. Save `loginrequirepress.zip` in the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==